dcyoung/dcyoung.github.io/_pages/resume.md

 ## La Cocina - Restaurant

 From 2007-2011 I was employed in various positions at La Cocina, a small restaurant in my hometown.
-At a small family owned restaurant, being a waiter also assumed acting as floor manager.
-My responsibilities included opening and closing the restaurant, handling the documentation and security of money, managing other staff and even assisting in the design of a new computer system for online catering orders.
-I believe every individual should experience working in a service industry, if only to gain a healthy perspective.
+Being a waiter also assumed acting as floor manager, where my responsibilities included opening and closing the restaurant, handling the documentation and security of money, managing other staff and even assisting in the design of a new computer system for online catering orders.
+I include this job on my resume to highlight a history of understanding service, customers and hard work.

 ---